PaddlePaddle/PaddleClas/docs/en/models_training/recognition_en.md

 For training and evaluation on a single GPU, the `tools/train.py` and `tools/eval.py` scripts are recommended.

+PaddleClas support training with VisualDL to visualize the metric.
+VisualDL is a visualization analysis tool of PaddlePaddle, provides a variety of charts to show the trends of parameters, and visualizes model structures, data samples, histograms of tensors, PR curves , ROC curves and high-dimensional data distributions.
+It enables users to understand the training process and the model structure more clearly and intuitively so as to optimize models efficiently.
+For more information, please refer to [VisualDL](../others/VisualDL_en.md).

 <a name="2.2.1"></a>

 #### 2.2.1 Model Training